Kansas Bible Camp

 What should campers bring to camp?

-Things to Bring: Bible, Notebook, Pencils, Bedroll, Pillow, Towel, Soap, Play clothes, Modest swimwear, Long pants and old shoes are needed for some activities.
+Things to Bring: Bible, Notebook, Pens/Pencils, Water bottle, Bedroll, Pillow, Towel, Soap, Play clothes, Modest swimwear.
+Long pants and close toed shoes are needed for some activities.

-Optional Things to Bring: Electric fan, Camera, Mosquito Repellent, Sun Screen
+Optional Things to Bring: Electric fan, Mosquito Repellent, Sun Screen, Cell Phones

 Please do not bring valuables, as we cannot be responsible for them.
 Please label items to help us return them.
 Unclaimed articles are only kept for a short time and then donated to charity.